not-things-modular/not-things-vcv/doc/timeseq/samples/NOTE-SEQ.md

 ## Modulating the Chance

-As a final update to this script, we'll allow the chance that was introduced in the previous step to be controlled by an external voltage.
+To bring some more variation in the output, we'll allow the chance that was introduced in the previous step to be controlled by an external voltage.
 Instead of always having a 75% chance that a note will play, an external voltage should be able to move that chance around, allowing external modulation sources to influence how often the notes are triggered.
 We'll set it up so that a 0V to 10V signal moves the probability between 25% and 75%.
 All that is needed for this is to update the `should-play-note` condition to:

 ```json
 "ifs": [